justGyga/AdminGameClubPanel/README.md

-# It's my test project
+# It's my pet project
 I created and am developing this back-end test project to test my level of knowledge and readiness to work in Leam.
+Subsequently, my decision satisfied the leaders, although it was incomplete on the stage.
+(I forgot to push their changes, and over time I cleared the local PC).
+I'll finish this project a little later.
 # Premenya region
 In a hypothetical reality, there is a hypothetical game launcher.
 In my project I implemented part of the functionality of this launcher.
 My part is an administrative panel designed to manage game clubs.
 # Libraries